infsci2560sp17/full-stack-web-FarisAlotibi/README.md

 ### User Input Form

-Users will be able to add tickets, delete tickets, and modify tickets via the input form as shown in the follwoing screen shot:
+Users will be able to add, delete, view, and modify tickets and certifications via the input forms as shown in the follwoing screen shot:
 ![](https://ibb.co/m42btv)

 ![](https://ibb.co/eMKZfa)